sanskrit/raw_etexts_english/blogs/manasataramgini/2008-05-15_cerebrals-or-retroflexes-in-indo-aryan.md

 +++
-title = "Cerebrals or retroflexes inxa0Indo-Aryan"
+title = "Cerebrals or retroflexes in Indo-Aryan"

 +++
 A question from R prompted me to look more closely at the formation of